-IRS mortality assumptions under Code section 7520 are based on Mortality Table 2000CM which shows on a unisex basis how many lives are living (lx) at each age between birth (age 0) and age 109.
-To calculate the probability of survival from one age to another age divide the lx value for the older age by the lx value for the younger age:
+IRS mortality assumptions under IRC 7520 were previously based on Mortality Table 2000CM, which shows on a unisex basis how many lives are living (lx) at each age between birth (age 0) and age 109.
+In May 2022, proposed new actuarial tables were issued based on mortality experience around 2010.
+For the period from January 1, 2021 to the effective date of regulations implementing the new tables, either the correct or proposed tables may be used.
+To calculate the probability of survival from one age to another age, divide the lx value for the older age by the lx value for the younger age.